brainandforce/Electrum.jl/CONTRIBUTING.md

 encouraged to add corresponding methods that contain the name of that particular file (for instance, `readCONTCAR()`).

+### File I/O functions

+The [README.md](src/software/README.md) for the `src/software` directory provides notes on how to write functions that perform file I/O.

 ### Comments and documentation

 All functions and structs must have an associated docstring explaining the purpose of the code,